StreetVoice/HysteriaPlayer/README.md

 Ability to play the __first__ PlayerItem when your application is resigned active but __first__ PlayerItem is still buffering.

+### Register your app's background modes
+Click your project and select your target app, going to the info tab find __Required background modes__ , if not exist create new one.
+In __Required background modes's item 0__ copy this string `App plays audio` into it.

 ## Licenses